-We often provide credit to our customers for our services, and we are therefore subject to the risk of our customers delaying or failing to pay outstanding invoices.
-Although we monitor individual customer financial viability in granting such credit arrangements and maintain reserves we believe are adequate to cover exposure for doubtful account, in weak economic environments, customers' delays and failures to pay often increase due to, among other reasons, a reduction in our customers' cash flow from operations and their access to credit markets.
+We often provide credit to our customers for our services and we are, therefore, subject to the risk of our customers delaying or failing to pay outstanding invoices.
+Although we monitor individual customer financial viability in granting such credit arrangements and maintain reserves we believe are adequate to cover exposure for doubtful accounts, in weak economic environments, customers' delays and failures to pay often increase due to, among other reasons, a reduction in our customers' cash flow from operations and their access to credit markets.
 If our customers delay or fail to pay a significant amount of outstanding receivables, it could reduce our availability under our revolving credit facility or otherwise have a material adverse effect on our liquidity, financial condition, results of operations and cash flows.

 Some of our customers have entered bankruptcy proceedings in the past, and certain of our customers' businesses face financial challenges that put them at risk of future bankruptcies.
 Customer bankruptcies could delay or in some cases eliminate our ability to collect accounts receivable that are outstanding at the time the customer enters bankruptcy proceedings.
-We are also at risk that we may be required to refund amounts collected from a customer during the period immediately prior to that customer's bankruptcies may also reduce our availability under our revolving credit facility.
+We are also at risk that we may be required to refund amounts collected from a customer during the period immediately prior to that customer's bankruptcy filing, and the amount we ultimately collect from the customer's bankruptcy estate may be significantly less.
+Customer bankruptcies may also reduce our availability under our revolving credit facility.
 Although we maintain reserves for potential customer credit losses, customer bankruptcies could result in unanticipated credit losses.
 As a result, if one or more of our customers enter bankruptcy proceedings, particularly our larger customers or those to whom we have greater credit exposure, it could have a material adverse impact on our liquidity, operating results and financial condition.

-On March 9, 2021, the Company filed claims in the District Court of Harris, County Texas against Magellan E&P Holdings, Inc. ("Magellan"), Redmon-Keys Insurance Group, Inc. and Certain Underwriters at Lloyd's ("Underwriters") to recover \$4.6 million owed on invoices duly issued by the Company for services rendered on behalf of defendants in response to an offshore well blowout near Bob Hall Pier in Corpus Christi, Texas.
-Magellan did not dispute the invoices but alleged an inability to pay prior to obtaining funding from Underwriters under Magellan's Owner's Extra Expense insurance policy ("OEE").
-On March 19, 2021, Underwriters filed a declaratory judgment action in the United States District Court for the Southern District of Texas seeking a declaration that approximately half of all blowout related expenses fall outside of policy coverage.
+On March 9, 2021, the Company filed claims in the District Court of Harris County, Texas against Magellan E&P Holdings, Inc. ("Magellan"), Redmon-Keys Insurance Group, Inc. and certain underwriters at Lloyd's ("Underwriters") to recover \$4.6 owed on invoices duly issued by the Company for services rendered on behalf of the defendants in response to an offshore well blowout near Bob Hall Pier in Corpus Christi, Texas.
+Magellan did not dispute the invoices but alleged an inability to pay prior to obtaining funding from Underwriters under Magellan's Owner's Extra Expense Policy.
+On March 19, 2021, Underwriters filed a declaratory judgment action in the United States District Court for the Southern District of Texas seeking a declaration that certain blowout related expenses fall outside of policy coverage.
 On March 30, 2021, Magellan filed for bankruptcy pursuant to Chapter 7 of the U.S. bankruptcy code.
+The bankruptcy proceedings are ongoing.
+We expect that the trustee will continue to pursue claims against Underwriters as well as preference and other claims to maximize the value of the Chapter 7 estate for the benefit of trade creditors.

-The Company believes that the OEE policy is now an asset of the Chapter 7 estate.
-The bankruptcy proceedings are in their initial stages.
-At this time, the Company has reserved the full amount of its invoices totaling \$4.6 million as a prudent action in light of the Chapter 7 filing.
-However, we believe that the proceeds from the OEE policy will ultimately be allocated to the blowout creditors and will be offering our support to the U.S. Trustee in its pursuit of full recovery under the OEE policy from Underwriters.
+During the fiscal year ended January 31, 2021, the Company reserved the full amount of its invoices totaling \$4.6 as a prudent action in light of the Chapter 7 filing.